Request a Demo

 • Classifications such as GS1 or ETIM

-Through integrations, data remains synchronized while each system keeps its own responsibility.
+Through integrations, data remains synchronized, while each system retains its own responsibility.

-Connecting a PIM to a webshop or e-commerce platform
+Integrating a PIM with a webshop or e-commerce platform

-In addition to ERP integrations, connecting a PIM to e-commerce platforms is essential.
-Webshops require rich, up-to-date and consistent product information.
+Beyond ERP integrations, a connection with webshops and e-commerce platforms is essential.
+These channels require rich, current, and consistent product information.

-Typical data flowing from a PIM to a webshop includes:
+Typical data that flows from a PIM to a webshop:

 • Product titles and descriptions